rachitonit/practice-project/README.md

 # Write your name, favorite tech stack, where you work

-1. Rachit singh, `go lang + MERN stack` , Associate engineer at cepialabs.
+1. Anubhav, `SQL + MERN stack` , Programmer Analyst intern at cepialabs.